The description of phase transition in a black hole with conformal anomaly in the Ehrenfest's scheme

 \textbf{IV.
 Conclusion}

 In this work we discuss the phase transition in the black holes with conformal anomaly in the Ehrenfest's scheme and further show which kind of order the phase transition belongs to.
 The black holes are thought as thermodynamic objects and their thermodynamic quantities such as Hawking temperature, heat capacity at constant potential, the analog of volume expansion coefficient and isothermal compressibility are investigated from the first law of black hole thermodynamics.

 We find that the curves standing for the relationship between the Hawking temperature and the mass of the black holes are continuous, so the first order phase transition is excluded in this description of evolution of black holes involving conformal anomaly.
 It is interesting that all of the heat capacity at constant potential, the variables correspond volume expansivity and isothermal compressibility are not continuous at phase transition points and these variables satisfy the Ehrenfest's equation.
-According to the plots and calculation, we find at the points close to the critical point $r_{+}=r_{c}$, an unstable black hole with larger mass changes into a stable black hole with smaller mass.
-We prove analytically that the phase transition for the black holes is the second order.
-It is surprising that the heat capacity of black holes will recover to be continuous and finite at any points if the influence from conformal anomaly is omitted, then the second order phase transition will not emerge.
-For the black holes, the conformal anomaly induces the second order phase transition.
+According to the plots and calculation, we find at the points close to the critical point $r_{+}=r_{c}$, an unstable black hole with higher mass and smaller radius changes into a stable black hole with lower mass and larger radius.
+Moreover, we prove analytically that the phase transition for the black holes is the second order.

+It is surprising that the heat capacity of black holes will recover to be continuous and finite at any points if the influence from conformal anomaly is omitted.
+One the other hand, the Ehrenfest condition is broken for Reissner-Nordstrom black hole, then the second-order phase transition will not emerge.
+In conclusion, the conformal anomaly induces the second-order phase transition of black holes.

 \textbf{Acknowledge}

 This work is supported by NSFC No. 10875043 and is partly supported by the Shanghai Research Foundation No. 07dz22020.